-Conservation Status: The common tree snake is listed as Least Concern in Queensland under the Nature Conservation Act 1992 and is ranked as a low priority under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.
+Conservation Status: The common tree snake is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Description: Agile and slender, this non-venomous snake can grow up to 2m but is usually a little over 1m.
 Its colour ranges from green to yellowish-green, brownish-green, black - even blue in a rare form.
 Its belly and neck are generally yellow.
 Under threat, the snake raises itself, revealing splashes of blue between its scales.

 Habitat and distribution

 The common tree snake is found in a wide variety of habitats, from woodlands to rainforest and tropical gardens.
 It is often found in trees, gardens, verandahs and sometimes even houses.

 The common tree snake occurs throughout Australia's northern tropics and eastern Australia.
 It is also found from the Kimberley region (Western Australia) to Cape York and Torres Strait (Queensland), extending down the east coast into New South Wales and north into Papua New Guinea.
 It is common and widespread throughout Brisbane.